UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module1/module1_31.md

 Notes:

-Maybe I have bad eyes, but those data points look pretty small.

-Good news though, we can make them bigger.
-The argument `size` in the `mark_circle(size=...)` should do the trick.
+What if the data points seem a little too small?
+That is no problem, we can also increase these.
+Again in the `mark_circle()` call.
+Here we add an argument where we say the `size`.
+So we have changed the size from the default to a size of 80, and we can see that the points are now larger.

 ---